SecurityJourney/cwe-workflow-examples/README.md

 ### Scanner-Specific Requirements

 - **GitHub Advanced Security (CodeQL)**: Requires GitHub Advanced Security to be enabled on your organization or repository.
-This feature is included with GitHub Enterprise Cloud and can be enabled for public repositories.
+This feature requires a separate license purchase for GitHub Enterprise Cloud and can be enabled for public repositories.
 - **Snyk**: Requires a Snyk account and API token.
 Sign up at [snyk.io](https://snyk.io) to obtain your API key.

 ## Installation